betulbeken/DSA210--Song-lyrics-and-musical-features-analysis/README.md

 ---

 ## ❓ Research Questions
-1. Are there correlations between **lyrics length or complexity** and musical features like energy or valence?
+* Are there correlations between **lyrics length or complexity** and musical features like energy or valence?
-2. Do songs with higher **danceability or energy** scores have simpler or more repetitive lyrics?
+* Do songs with higher **danceability or energy** scores have simpler or more repetitive lyrics?
-3. Can basic lyrical characteristics (e.g., word count, vocabulary richness) help **predict audio features** using simple ML models such as Linear Regression or Decision Tree?
+* Can basic lyrical characteristics (e.g., word count, vocabulary richness) help **predict audio features** using simple ML models?
-4. How do different **artists or genres** differ when comparing their lyrical and acoustic patterns?
+* How do different **artists or genres** differ when comparing their lyrical and acoustic patterns?

 ---